Skip to main content

 Rationale

 The wildland fire community’s greatest resource is our personnel.
-Ensuring our fire personnel are healthy and safe while performing their important work is a priority and the first step in meeting the wildland fire mission.
-Infectious disease impacts wildland fire camps every year, and there have been fire camp outbreaks of cold and flu viruses, strep throat, norovirus, and COVID-19, among others.
+Ensuring our fire personnel continue to remain healthy and safe while performing their important work is a priority and the first step in meeting the wildland fire mission.
+The wildland fire environment is often considered a higher risk congregate setting with a limited number of fire personnel available throughout the fire season.
+Infectious disease impacts wildland fire camps every year, and there have been fire camp outbreaks of cold and flu viruses, strep throat, measles, norovirus, and COVID-19, among others.

 The best way to minimize the impact of infectious diseases on fire operations is to continue to prioritize and implement strategies to ensure fire personnel can take steps to stay healthier and engage safer.
 It is important to note that the best way to prevent infectious diseases is to implement all the strategies outlined below.
 However, due to the nature of the wildland fire work environment, not every strategy listed below will be feasible or practical, and some may need to be modified depending on the uniqueness of one’s workplace or the fire environment.
 Despite the challenges with implementing health and safety protocols, fire managers must remain consistent on emphasizing the importance of health and safety of resources as their key priority during wildland fire operations.

-This document includes guidance and recommendations for wildland fire personnel to mitigate infectious disease and maintain a healthy workforce and includes required agency-specific policies for the mitigation and prevention of COVID-19.
+This document includes guidance and recommendations for wildland fire personnel to better prevent infectious disease and maintain a healthy workforce and includes required agency-specific policies for the mitigation and prevention of COVID-19.

 Safety Strategies and Recommendations and Requirements for Wildland Fire Personnel